preesm/preesm/releng/README.md

 Introduction
 ------------

 Graphiti and Preesm are sets of Eclipse plugins.
 Their source code is hosted on GitHub (see the [Preesm team](https://github.com/preesm) page).
 These projects are built using [Maven](https://maven.apache.org/) and the [Tycho](https://eclipse.org/tycho/) plugins, and mostly developed using the [Eclipse IDE](https://eclipse.org/).
 Facilities are provided to ease the interactions between these tools.
-The [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) server [Travis](https://travis-ci.org/) is in charge of building and running tests on evey push.
+The [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) server [GitHub Actions](https://github.com/preesm/preesm/actions) is in charge of building and running tests on evey push.
 This document describes complete interaction between all the repositories and services involved.

 ### Documentation